tauqeernasir/educode/src/posts/gatsby-is-awesome.md

 I have been trying to work with the gatsby ecosystem and I found it really awesome to develop and write some awesome applications.
 The best part that I really liked was building some static pages and putting them online to access on the internet and it's really fast.

-Things that I really enjoyed were using chakra-ui, react and markdown to develop my blog.
+Things that I really enjoyed were using `chakra-ui`, `react` and `markdown` to develop my blog.
 On this website, I am using same stack and hosting my files through digital ocean server.

 - _Static Pages_
 - _Dynamic Content Using GraphQL_